szymonna3/TicTacToe2024/README.md

 ## How to use
 - Clone this repository to your local machine.
-- Create a new project using your preferred Integrated Development Environment (IDE) or text editor.
+- Create a new project using your preferred Integrated Development Environment (IDE).
 - Copy the source code, player.txt and tictactoe.txt files into your project.
 - Compile the source code using a C++ compiler.
 - Run the executable file generated.